526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-basics.md

   # Defines number of posts displayed on homepage if showPostsOnHomePage option is set
   # Default value is 4
   numberPostsOnHomePage = 4

+  # Configure how post dates are displayed
+  # dateFormat must be set if lastmod is declared in front matter, or enableGitInfo
+  # is true
+  dateFormat = "January 2, 2006"

   # Footer text
   footer = "The Marauders"